embedded-by-n/Pear-Pie/README.md

 high-tech components and bespoke technological design, cost effectively to people who are otherwise exclude by capacity, funds or slow-moving systems of governance. , that aims to find a practical, grass roots way to assist low socioeconomic and unafforded(disabled) people

-# WHY is it needed: The problem.

-The evolution of technocratic society, wealth inequality we can help people to live better lives and work to minimise the painful inaffordances and catch-22 barriers created by the lived realities of even well-intentioned social welfare system design.

 # WHO is it for:
   # The system in question.